freqtrade/freqtrade/docs/freqai.md

 Among the the features included:

-* **Self-adaptive retraining**: automatically retrain models during live deployments to self-adapt to the market in an unsupervised manner.
+* **Self-adaptive retraining**: retrain models during live deployments to self-adapt to the market in an unsupervised manner.
 * **Rapid feature engineering**: create large rich feature sets (10k+ features) based on simple user created strategies.
 * **High performance**: adaptive retraining occurs on separate thread (or on GPU if available) from inferencing and bot trade operations.
 Keep newest models and data in memory for rapid inferencing.
 * **Realistic backtesting**: emulate self-adaptive retraining with backtesting module that automates past retraining.
 * **Modifiable**: use the generalized and robust architecture for incorporating any machine learning library/method available in Python.
 Seven examples available.
-* **Smart outlier removal**: remove outliers automatically from training and prediction sets using a variety of outlier detection techniques.
+* **Smart outlier removal**: remove outliers from training and prediction sets using a variety of outlier detection techniques.
-* **Crash resilience**: automatic model storage to disk to make reloading from a crash fast and easy (and purge obsolete files automatically for sustained dry/live runs).
+* **Crash resilience**: model storage to disk to make reloading from a crash fast and easy (and purge obsolete files for sustained dry/live runs).
-* **Automated data normalization**: automatically normalize the data automatically in a smart and statistically safe way.
+* **Automated data normalization**: normalize the data in a smart and statistically safe way.
-* **Automatic data download**: automatically compute the data download timerange and downloads data accordingly (in live deployments).
+* **Automatic data download**: compute the data download timerange and update historic data (in live deployments).
-* **Clean the incoming data of NaNs in a safe way before training and prediction.
+* **Clean incoming data** safe NaN handling before training and prediction.
 * **Dimensionality reduction**: reduce the size of the training data via Principal Component Analysis.
 * **Deploy bot fleets**: set one bot to train models while a fleet of other bots inference into the models and handle trades.